Interverse/PvPController/README.md

 This plugin overrides tshock damage handling.
 All damage will be calculated from the server, assuming that weapon damage mods are on.

 WIP Plugin.
 New features will be implemented Soon™.

+**Note: Minions are currently buggy at the moment.
+Enable at own risk.